Fabian Ware: Second World War and death

 Ware travelled to Cologne in October 1936 and attended a conference of the German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge).
 In his speech he said war cemeteries would promote "a blessed healing of wounds", but at the same time warned "armed conflict [...] between these great nations would result in deeper wounds, wounds so deep that they would defy healing."
 The speech was well received and republished by the German press.
-Longworth writes that Germans considered the cemeteries "reminders of German heroism and of a shame that must be avenged".

 Ware continued his efforts against war even as the Anschluss and the Munich Agreement occurred.
 He spoke at the Volksbund's celebration in 1938, again advocating against war.
 In 1939 he spoke to Ivan Maisky, the Ambassador of the Soviet Union to the United Kingdom, and worked on negotiations between the USSR and IWGC.
 That year Ware began preparations for a possible war.

 At the outbreak of the Second World War, Ware was recalled to serve as director-general of Graves Registration and Enquiries at the War Office on 30 August 1939.
 On 3 September he was granted an emergency commission with the honorary rank of major-general.
 He also continued in his role as vice-chairman of the commission and facilitated cooperation between the organisations.